dannyaudian/Payroll-Indonesia/README.md

 * All code adheres to Flake8 standards and Pythonic best practices.
 * Efficient and clear logging using Python’s logging module.
 * Modular design featuring specialized utilities for BPJS, PPh21, YTD calculations, and field validations.
+* See [docs/defaults.md](docs/defaults.md) for a breakdown of configuration defaults.

 ## 🧑‍💻 Contributing